Warner Bros. Harry Potter Studios Tickets and Tours

 Venue Map| ©Karen Roe

-You will be able to see Harry Potter Studios Park in its entirety in approximately 3 hours.
+You will be able to see the entire Harry Potter Studios Park in approximately 3 hours.

 However, if you're a big fan of J.K Rowling's novels, you'll probably want to spend more time there and extend your visit to 4 or 5 hours exploring every inch of the park and taking in all the details of the Harry Potter universe - there's so much to see here!